100+ Best Fundraising Ideas for Everyone in 2024

 Peer-to-peer fundraising is essentially an extended crowdfunding solution.
 Whilst crowdfunding generally uses one landing page to collect general donations or cause-specific donations for the organization, the main purpose of a peer-to-peer fundraising campaign is to mobilize your supporters to fundraise on behalf of your organization.

-Your supporters could ask their friends and family to donate to your organization in lieu of a birthday gift, commit to a challenge or fundraise at school or work.
+Your supporters can create their own personal fundraising pages connected to your campaign and ask their friends and family to donate to your organization in lieu of a birthday gift, commit to a challenge, or fundraise at school or work.

 Fundraising Potential: +++